 Each SR2SR Sounding Trigger frame will only solicit one SR2SR NDP transmission from one non-AP STA.

-During the SR2SR variant of a TB sounding phase, the AP may transmit multiple SR2SR Sounding Trigger frames, each of which is soliciting SR2SR NDP transmission from one non-AP STA.
+During the SR2SR variant of a TF sounding phase, the AP may transmit multiple SR2SR Sounding Trigger frames, each of which is soliciting SR2SR NDP transmission from one non-AP STA.
 For example, the AP may first transmit an SR2SR Sounding Trigger frame to STA1, and then send another SR2SR Sounding Trigger frame to STA2.
 Alternatively, the AP may first transmit an SR2SR Sounding Trigger frame to STA1, and then send another SR2SR Sounding Trigger frame to STA1.
 Both cases should be allowed.

 TGbf editor, make the following change in the following paragraph (P155L16) in 11.55.1.5.2.5